renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_util_to_cmd_line <text>
 ```

-Puts given text on command line - regardless of Zle being active or not
+Puts given text on the command line - regardless of Zle being active or not

 ---